David Gilbert

 I hold a PhD in Computing from Imperial College, London where my research was into modelling concurrent systems using computational logic, and was a member of the team which developed the PARLOG parallel logic programming system.
 I was an EPSRC Research Fellow at the European Bioinformatics Institute in 1998, and a Leverhulme Research Fellow (2000) in the Department of Biochemistry and Molecular Biology, UCL when I worked on the design and development of the TOPS protein topology computational system.
 I have served as Chair of the Biochemistry and Cell Biology Committee of the Biotechnology and Biological Sciences Research Council (2007-2009).

-My current contact details are:
+My contact details are:

-David Gilbert, Professor and Head of School
+David Gilbert, Emeritus Professor of Computing

-Brunel University, Uxbridge, Middlesex UB8 3PH, UK
+Brunel University London, Uxbridge, Middlesex UB8 3PH, UK

 http://people.brunel.ac.uk/~csstdrg